Obu541/Restaurant-Order-Analysis/README.md

 - This project is part of a guided course from [Maven Analytics](https://www.mavenanalytics.io/).
 The dataset and project structure were provided, but all **data preparation, analysis, and visualization were completed by me**.

 ## 📚 Project Objectives:
-- Understand Menu Composition & Pricing: Identify the number of dishes, their price range, and distribution across categories.
+- **Understand Menu Composition & Pricing:** Identify the number of dishes, their price range, and distribution across categories.
-- Analyze Customer Order Behavior: Track total orders, order frequency, and item popularity.
+- **Analyze Customer Order Behavior:** Track total orders, order frequency, and item popularity.
-- Identify Revenue Drivers: Determine high-value orders and top-spending customers
+- **Identify Revenue Drivers:** Determine high-value orders and top-spending customers

 ## 💻  Technology Used:
 SQL (MySQL Workbench)

 ## 🚀 How to Use This Project
-To explore the analysis, open SQL_Files Folder and download all .sql files to your computer:
+To explore the analysis, open SQL_Files Folder and download all `.sql` files to your computer:
 👉 [Open SQL_Files](https://github.com/Obu541/Restaurant-Order-Analysis/tree/main/SQL_Files)
    (Recommended: Open link in a new tab)
 👉 Prefer a quick look?
-Scroll down to preview key data insights and dashboards for each shop—no need to open the full project!
+Scroll down to preview key data insights and examples of queries for the restaurant — no need to open the full project!

 ## 🍽️ Menu Analysis
 ### 1. Explore the `menu_items` table